-You will be able to deploy your agents via most of the common linux tools, just make sure that the installer is being installed with administrative prilleges.
+You will be able to deploy your agents via most of the common linux tools, just make sure that the installer is being installed with administrative privileges.

-4.3.3 macOS Agent Deployment
+3.2.3 macOS Agent Deployment

 Starting with macOS Big Sur (v11.0), Apple requires software developers to notarize applications.